opentargets/ot-sitemap-cli/readme.md

 This repository is used to generate a [SEO 'sitemap'](https://developers.google.com/search/docs/advanced/sitemaps/overview) for the [Open Targets Platform](https://beta.targetvalidation.org/).

+This program reads data from Google Big Query to generate the sitemaps, and optionally saves the outputs to Google Cloud Storage.

+The program generates sitemaps for:
+  - disease_association
+  - disease_profile
+  - drug_profile
+  - target_association
+  - target_profile

+And creates an index referencing each.

+In cases where there are more than 50k entries the sitemap is split into chunks.

 ## Running locally

 This script requires Google Cloud authentication to be set up to execute Big Query queries.